Oktopost/oktopost-ui/docs/TOAST.md

 This message will be displayed for 3 seconds before being automatically removed.
 To prevent auto remove pass *-1* to Toast constructor.
 Clicking on the link will trigger *myMessage.onCtaClick* event.
 Using a the public *myMessage.dismiss* method will trigger the *onDismiss* event.

-With ctrl you can change message by calling *ctrl.setText('Hello Again')* and change cta link text by calling *ctrl.setCtaText('Please click me, would you?')*
+With ctrl you can change message by calling *ctrl.setText('Hello Again')* and change cta link text by calling *ctrl.setCtaText('Please Click Me')*

 ## Events
 1. onAdd